tysonlt/AxeFxControl/README.md

 		// changing.
 (They are just the inverse of each other.)
 During this time,
 		// sysex data is being read from the Axe, so the result will still reflect
 		// the old preset until isPresetReady() returns true, or isPresetChanging()
 		// returns false.
-You are better of registering a preset change callback! bool isPresetReady();
+You are better off registering a preset change callback! bool isPresetReady();
 		bool isPresetChanging();